WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 # Adding a delete button

-In this section we're going to be adding a *Delete* feature to our app.
+In this section, we will add a *Delete* feature to our app.
 Here's a glimpse of what we're going to build:

 ![](https://raw.githubusercontent.com/WordPress/gutenberg/HEAD/docs/how-to-guides/data-basics/media/delete-button/delete-button.png)